flythereddflagg/flythereddflagg.github.io/python_book/docs/02-Getting-Started.md

  - [VSCodium](https://vscodium.com/)

-If you can't make this text editor work for you, here are some alternatives:
+If you can't make this text editor work for you or do not like it , here are some alternatives:

 - [Notepad++](https://notepad-plus-plus.org/) (Windows only)
 - [Atom.io](https://atom.io/)